frostehhh/obsidian-software-engineering/Amazon Web Services/Services/Simple Storage Service/Replication.md

 ![[Pasted image 20230408205449.png]]
 > [!important]
-> For different account scenario and destination bucket, destination bucket, should be bucket resource policy to define that a role in a separate account can write and replicate buckets in that account.
+> For different account scenario and destination bucket, destination bucket should have a bucket resource policy to define that a role from a separate account can write and replicate buckets in that account.

 # Replication Options
 By default, all objects can be replicated.